RimakiTaema/Groove_Coaster_2_Server_NextjsAndAPIRewrite/README.md

 > [!CAUTION]
 > Do not put personal files under the folders in the private server directory `files` - all files within these sub-folders will be accessible by anyone with your server address! <br>
 > Stability Still Not Recommended To be production use and Full On Hosting <br>
-> Your own Risk is Applied On Using It
+> Your own Risk is Applied Uppon Using It
 >

 > [!IMPORTANT]